-On 1 September 2012, the President's decision concerning the pilot project to introduce new technical means of communication in EPO proceedings will enter into force.
-This decision will establish the legal framework for progressive implementation of the IT Roadmap, the EPO's programme for substantially improving its current IT systems.
+The President's decision concerning the pilot project to introduce new means of electronic communication in EPO proceedings (OJ EPO 2015, A28) establishes the legal framework for progressive implementation of the IT Roadmap, the EPO's programme for substantially improving its current IT systems.

 The new system is intended to improve the electronic processing of patent applications by allowing enhanced electronic collaboration with users.
 To that end, it is intended that patent applications and subsequent documents should as far as possible be filed in the form of structured data, i.e. in a format such as XML which would directly allow them to be processed electronically.

 of such a major change must not compromise the continuity of patent examination

 and other EPO activities, and users have a legitimate expectation that any new

 systems are tested and fully functional before they are made generally

 The EPO has therefore decided to introduce the new tools progressively and in the form of different pilot projects.
 Selected user groups will be invited to participate in the pilot phase for various new or revamped technical features, which will be made successively available to the test users as soon as the technical preparations and internal tests have been successfully completed.
 This approach should limit the risk of technical faults and malfunctions and at the same time ensure that testing is meaningful.